Who Killed Mary What's 'Er Name?

 Who Killed Mary What's 'Er Name? (also known as Death of a Hooker) is a 1971 film directed by Ernest Pintoff and starring comedian and actor Red Buttons and featuring Sylvia Miles, Conrad Bain, Alice Playten and Sam Waterston.
 Gary McFarland wrote the soundtrack music.

 The film was rated PG despite the fact that it dealt with topics including prostitution and murder.

 Since its original theatrical release, the film was released only on VHS (distributed by Video Gems in 1982), and is now out of print.

 Plot

-The plot centers around the murder of a prostitute in a crime-ridden low-income city neighborhood.
+The plot revolves around the murder of a prostitute in a crime-ridden low-income city neighborhood.
 Dismayed by the general indifference the police and neighbors show toward the murder, a resident who knew the prostitute sets out to do his own investigation of the case.